invokermain/guardian-rust-tui/README.md

-# guardian-rust-tui
+# guardian-rust-tui (Learning Project)
-A Text-based Client that let's you read the Guardian (Learning Project).
+A client that lets you read the Guardian via a text interface.